Different ways to prove signature & handwriting

 The signature or the handwriting of a person in a document can be proved by admission of the party against whom the document is tendered, under Section 21 of the IEA.

-An admission is not a conclusive proof, but substantive evidence of the fact admitted which needs to be duly proved.
+An admission is not a conclusive proof, but substantive evidence of the fact admitted needs to be duly proved.
 When a statement is against the interest of the person making it there is a presumption of truth.

 By opinion of an expert u/s 45 IEA

 The science of handwriting is not an exact science.
 Therefore, a handwriting expert can certify only a probability but not with certainty.
-The expert evidence on handwriting is a weak one and court should give abundant caution in considering such opinion evidence in deciding any matter but the apex court says that there is no rule that the expert opinion should not be acted upon.
+The expert evidence on handwriting is a weak one and court should give abundant caution in considering such opinion evidence in deciding any matter.
+But the apex court says that there is no rule that the expert opinion should not be acted upon.

 An expert witness is the one who has devoted time and study to a special branch of learning.
 He is specially skilled on those points on which he has to state his opinion.
 The section does not prescribe any attainment, standard or experience for considering a person as an expert.
 It is the duty of the judge to decide whether the skill of a person who is giving evidence is sufficient to be considered as an expert.